 Exchange students require four main government-issued documents during their study abroad: their passport, visa, I-94, and DS-2019.
 Please also visit the US government's website for more details on documents and visa regulations.

 Your passport must be valid at all times during your stay and at least 3 months past the end-date of your program.
 Make sure to keep your passport in a secure location throughout your stay.
 In the event that your passport is lost or stolen, report it to the police immediately, as your government may require a police report before issuing a new passport.
-You will need to contact your home country's consulate in order to replace your passport.
-You can find a list of all foreign consulates at www.state.gov/s/cpr/rls/fco.
+You will need to contact your home country's consulate in order to replace your passport within the United States.
+The State Department's website has a list of all Foreign Consulates.

 The J-1 visa stamp in your passport permits you to request entry or re-entry in to the United States.
 It does not determind home long you may stay in the United States; that is what the DS2019 and I-94 are for.
 If your visa expires while your are inside the United States, it is not necessary to apply for a new visa unless you intend to exit and re-enter the US.
 You can only obtain a visa abroad at a US Embassy or Consulate.
 For more information on visas, plese visit the US government's website.